-Algero joined the DEQ in 1989 as an air inspector in DEQ’s Southeast Regional Office.
-During his 27 year career with DEQ, he gained experience as an inspector, supervisor, manager, and administrator in the Inspection Division.
+Algero joined the LDEQ in 1989 as an air inspector in LDEQ’s Southeast Regional Office.
+During his 27 year career with LDEQ, he gained experience as an inspector, supervisor, manager, and administrator in the Surveillance Division.
 While growing up in New Orleans Algero attended Holy Cross High School and earned a Bachelor of Science Degree in Geology from Tulane University in 1986.
-Algero currently resides in Mandeville with his wife, Leslie, and their four children.

 The mission of the environmental compliance program is the ensure the public and occupational welfare of the people and environmental resources of Louisiana by conducting inspections of permitted facilities and activities, responding to environmental emergencies and issuing sound enforcement actions.
 The program establishes a multi-media compliance approach; creates a uniform approach to compliance; assigns accountability and responsibility to the appropriate parties; provides standardized radioactive material training to compliance; and provides for the execution and timely resolution of activities.